tybottorff/bottorffdocs/notes/literature_notes.md

  - CTLA-4 expressed on tumor infiltrating Tregs, binds to B7 on surface of APCs
  - myocardium infiltrating lymphocytes mostly CD8 T cells in ICI-myocarditis patients
  - irAE hypotheses: ICIs bind to cell surface proteins (like CTLA-4) in normal tissue leading to T cell infiltration (**this is an obvious one I don't think about much**), crossreactive T cells (T cells recognizing tumor antigens enter circulation and identify similar antigens in healthy tissue), via cytokines (promote infiltration of inflammatory molecules into nontarget tissue, ICIs increase circulating cytokine levels, **this is a good one I don't think about much**), autoantibodies
+# A genetic bottleneck of mitochondrial DNA during human lymphocyte development
+## Introduction
+ - mtDNA mutates 5-10x rate of nuclear DNA (lack of DNA repair, ROS)
+ - only a small subset of mtDNA is transmitted to next generation, avoiding issue of continual accumulation of deleterious mutations
+## Results
+ - overrepresentation of homoplasmic mtDNA mutations in B, T, and NK cells, lower mutational murden than in progenitors/myeloid cells
+ - genetic bottleneck during lymphoid development resulting from replicative dilution during lymphocyte development (strengthens drift towards lower mtDNA mutational burden and lower genetic diversity within cells)
 # Aging-associated and CD4 T cell-dependent ectopic CXCL13 activation predisposes to anti-PD-1 therapy-induced adverse events
  - mice
  - ectopic accumulation of T and B cells in damaged organs only in aged mice